japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KeyToNumValuesStore.md

 `put` requires that the `numValues` count is greater than `0` (or throws an `IllegalArgumentException`).

-NOTE: `put` is used when `SymmetricHashJoinStateManager` is requested for the <<spark-sql-streaming-SymmetricHashJoinStateManager.md#append, append a new value to a given key>> and <<spark-sql-streaming-SymmetricHashJoinStateManager.md#updateNumValueForCurrentKey, updateNumValueForCurrentKey>>.
+`put` is used when `SymmetricHashJoinStateManager` is requested for the [append a new value to a given key](SymmetricHashJoinStateManager.md#append) and [updateNumValueForCurrentKey](SymmetricHashJoinStateManager.md#updateNumValueForCurrentKey).

 === [[iterator]] All State Keys and Values -- `iterator` Method